rubinius/rubinius/web/_includes/instructions.markdown

    Build a new string using many substrings

    Remove _count_ elements from the stack and interpret each as a `String`.
-   Build a new string which is all the removed elements concated together in the order they were on the stack.
+   Build a new string which is all the removed elements concatenated together in the order they were on the stack.

    Push the resulting string.